-Lily came to Carolina Tiger Rescue with her enclosure mate Macano and 14 other animals from a facility out in west.
-This facility was closed down due when the owner fell ill.
-Carolina Tiger Rescue worked with several other sanctuaries from around the country to find homes for over 100 animals.
+Lily came to Carolina Tiger Rescue with her enclosure mate, Macano, and 14 other animals from a facility in Colorado.
+This facility was closed down when the owner fell ill.
+Carolina Tiger Rescue worked with several other sanctuaries around the country to find homes for over 100 animals.
 Lily was a nervous animal who became anxious if there were a lot of people around, therefore she lived away from the tour path with Macano.
-She enjoyed sleeping in the sun on the tops of her platforms and rooting around for superworms in the meals the keepers left for her.
+She enjoyed sleeping in the sun on top of her platforms and rooting around for superworms in the meals the keepers left for her.

 October 10, 2018

-We have been treating Lily for skin irritation for the past few months.
-Her skin continued to be problematic so we scheduled her for a physical.
-During her physical we took skin biopsies and ran other diagnostics.
-That evening we put her back in her enclosure, but kept her separated from Macano so that she could finish recovering from the anesthesia.
-The next morning Keeper Larissa checked on her and found her wheezing.
+We had been treating Lily for skin irritation for the past few months.
+Her skin continued to be problematic, so we scheduled her for a physical.
+During her physical, we took skin biopsies and ran other diagnostics.
+That evening, we put her back in her enclosure but kept her separated from Macano so that she could finish recovering from the anesthesia.
+The next morning, Keeper Larissa checked on her and found her wheezing.
 Dr. Lassiter was worried that she had some upper respiratory irritation from the anesthesia.
 We brought Lily up to the house and monitored her throughout the day and gave her some medication to help with the wheezing.
-Unfortunately as we were getting her indoor enclosure ready, she went into respiratory distress.
+Unfortunately, as we were getting her indoor enclosure ready, she went into respiratory distress.
 We intubated her and performed CPR, but we were unable to restart her heart.

 Dr. Lassiter performed a necropsey on her and found that she had a spontaneous pneumothorax (collapsed lung).
-We look for any signs of trama (the most likely cause of pneumothorax) but no evidence of trama was found.
+We looked for any signs of trauma (the most likely cause of pneumothorax) but no evidence of trauma was found.
 We did find a mass behind her trachea which looked abnormal.
 We have sent off the mass and her lungs for histopathology.
 We have multiple working theories at this point about what happened, but we don’t want to speculate without the histopathology results.